asvcode/Pill_ID/README.md

 Screenshot from the National Library of Medicine Pillbox pill identifier portal (https://pillbox.nlm.nih.gov/) that shows the current drop down menu for identifying pills.
 There is no option for using pictures to help pre-populate the fields.

+## Motivation

+Patients particularly those over 50 are more likely to be prescribed more pills,have dexterity issues and may also have issues with eyesight.
+This project is looking at a way to improve efficiency and accuracy by using images to help pre-populate input fields.

 ## Project format:

 - **src** : Source code